 Go to business school, and you’ll hear it over and over again: What gets measured gets managed.
 Often attributed to Peter Drucker, this maxim also applies to time management.
-The best way to improve your time management is to log your daily activities.
-Simply seeing how your time is spent empowers you to be more productive.
+If you don’t know how you are spending your time over the day, how are you meant to manage it?

 Table of Contents